 Krzysztof Ostaszewski is a native of Lodz, Poland.
 He received a Master degree in mathematics from the University of Lodz in 1980, and a Ph.D. in mathematics from the University of Washington in Seattle in 1985.
 He is a 1991 Chartered Financial Analyst, a 1994 Member of the American Academy of Actuaries, a 1999 Fellow of the Society of Actuaries, a 2009 Chartered Enterprise Risk Analyst, and a 2010 Fellow of the Singapore Actuarial Society.
 He was a 1995 Fulbright Research Fellow in Poland, studying actuarial aspects of free market reforms, and a Fulbright Specialist in the periods 2003-2004 and 2013-2015.
 He is a current Fulbright Specialist, till February 7, 2025.
 He is also a member of the National Academy of Social Insurance.

 He is now a Distinguished Professor of Mathematics and the Actuarial Program Director at Illinois State University.
 That program is a Society of Actuaries Center of Actuarial Excellence, and was among the first thirteen in the world to receive that designation in 2009, first nine so designated in the United States, and the first one in the state of Illinois.
-The program also won the Casualty Actuarial Society University Award in 2016 (the inaugural one) and again in 2019.
+The program is also recognized, as of 2023, as Gold Level (highest level of recognition) in the Casualty Actuarial Society University Recognition Program, and won the Casualty Actuarial Society University Award in 2016 (the inaugural one) and again in 2019.
 It should be noted that Illinois State University is also a Global Center of Insurance Excellence, and was listed by A.M.
 Best among the four best universities to study insurance in the United States in 2018.

 In the period 2011-2013 he was the Research Director for Life Insurance and Pensions at the Geneva Association.
 He has worked in asset-liability management and modeling, as well as investment management, at Hartford Life, Providian Capital Management, and his private consulting practice.